- Fine Arts

 AP UNITED STATES HISTORY (Grade 11)

 AP United States History is a chronological and interpretive study of the subject from its pre-Columbian backgrounds to the present.
 Students study the methods and meanings of history in general and the major political, economic, diplomatic, social/cultural, and constitutional trends and themes in United States history in particular.
 Attention is given to historiography and to the analysis and interpretation of historical documents.
 Students are expected to develop skills in writing critical essays, drawing conclusions from primary sources, and answering analytical multiple choice questions—all skills that must be exhibited on the AP exam.
 Students enrolled in this course are required to take the AP subject exam in May.
 Admission to the course will be determined by the Social Studies Department faculty.
-For required summer reading assignment, see Dr. Shelton.
+The course has a summer assignment, the details of which will follow.

 AP PSYCHOLOGY (Grades 11, 12)